 Oil & Gas/Energy/Mining

-Managed the Exponent team that evaluated the design, procurement and management performance of an EPCM contractor on a large LNG plant development project located on an island in Australia on behalf of a major oil and gas company, and assisted counsel in documenting poor contractor performance.
+Managed the Exponent team that audited the design, procurement and management performance of an EPCM contractor on a large LNG plant development project located on an island in Australia on behalf of a major oil and gas company.

 Analyzed an EP contractor's performance in a Vietnamese polymetallic mine development project, and managed the preparation of expert reports regarding the contractor's performance of project management, estimating, and mechanical, piping, electrical, instrumentation and structural design in its defense of claims by the project owner.